There’s nothing better than a good cake or tart, and the Bakewell Tart is a British favourite. (Ok, it’s my favourite.)

 - Preheat the oven to 190 C. Rub the margarine into the flour until it looks like fine breadcrumbs.
 This will take 5-10 minutes.

 - Add 3-4 tablespoons of cold water until it comes together as a dough.
 Roll out to about a 3mm thickness, then line a tart tin with it.
 Prick the pastry with a fork to stop air bubbles from forming, then bake for 10 minutes.
 Use ceramic baking beans if you’ve got them.
-Don’t worry if you haven’t; the world won’t end.
+Don’t worry if you haven’t; you can use uncooked, dry rice instead.
+Discard the rice after using it in this recipe – do not eat it.

 - Remove your pastry case from the oven and let it cool for a few minutes while you’re getting the ingredients ready for the sponge layer, then spread a generous layer of raspberry jam over the pastry.